akb825/DeepSea/README.md

 DeepSea contains the following modules:

-* [Core](Core/README.md): (Required) Core functionality including logging, debugging, memory managment, threading, and IO.
+* [Core](Core/README.md): (Required) Core functionality including logging, debugging, memory managment, threading, and Streams.
 See Core for general notes about the object and memory model used throughout all modules.
+* [Math](Math/README.md): (Required) Math structures and functions used throughout DeepSea.

 The directory structure of the include files is: